-In today's technically complicated workplace, having a comprehensive Computer Use Policy is a must have for every business.
-Without it, there's simply no way to effectively define your organization’s rules of engagement.
-Without a clearly defined policy, you’re essentially allowing the animals to run the zoo.
-This is a particularly concerning thought considering that cybersecurity concerns, including misuse of computer equipment by employees, have reached record highs in 2018.
-The Identity Theft Resource Center (ITRC) reports that even as of June 2018, there have been over 556 breaches with almost 18 million records having already been exposed.
+In today's ever-increasing technically complicated workplace, having a comprehensive Computer Use Policy is a must have for every organization.
+Without it, there's simply no way to effectively define your organization’s rules of engagement when it comes to your technology.
+Dare I say, without a clearly defined and documented policy (that everyone knows), you’re essentially allowing the inmates to run the asylum.
+This is a particularly troubling thought considering that cybersecurity concerns, including misuse of computer equipment by employees, continue to reach record highs.

-When most people think about cyber threats, they think of external ones and don’t even consider the potential of insider threats.
-According to a recent Harvard Business Review article, “the nature of insider threats can be categorized into malicious, accidental, or negligent, and account for a combined 39% of all data breaches.”
+When most people think about cybersecurity threats, they primarily think of external ones (ie: hackers trying to break into your systems) and don’t even consider the potential that insider compromises may cause.
+According to a Harvard Business Review article, “the nature of insider threats can be categorized into malicious, accidental, or negligent, and account for a combined 39% of all data breaches.”

-By developing and implementing a company-wide Computer Use Policy, misuse can be more easily identified and addressed before a seemingly insignificant issue snowballs into a more serious problem.
-An additional benefit of establishing one of these policies for your organization is that it can help to increase your organization’s productivity.
+By developing and implementing a company-wide Computer Use Policy, misuse can be more easily identified and addressed before a seemingly insignificant issue snowballs into a more serious breach.
+An additional benefit of establishing this policy for your organization is that it can also help to increase your organization’s productivity.

-You can create a Computer Use Policy on your own or have your IT services company do it for you.
-If you don’t already have one, here are six of reasons (and benefits) for why you should implement an effective Computer Use Policy at your organization.
+You can create a Computer Use Policy on your own or have your IT services company create one for you.
+But if you don’t already have one, here are six pretty compelling reasons (and benefits) as to why an effective Computer Use Policy at your organization is not only warranted, but necessary:

 1. It Offers Legal Protection for Your Company